SkillsFundingAgency/das-find-employment-schemes/docs/UserGuide.md

 There is a special [error injection page](https://find-employer-schemes.education.gov.uk/page/error-check), that allows us to check the error page.

 ### Case study page

+Case study pages can be created, edited and deleted, and the web site will update accordingly.

+Case study pages are located at https://find-employer-schemes.education.gov.uk/case-study/{page-url}, where `{page-url}` is taken from the Url field of the page.

 ## Publish and Preview